 Departmental New & Returning KRSS Grad Student, Faculty & Staff Social

 All new and returning KRSS graduate students are encouraged to attend.
-The event typically takes place during the first week of fall classes in HPER.
+The event typically takes place around the beginning of fall classes in HPER.
 See the KRSS Graduate Studies Canvas site for detailed announcements.

 Departmental New Graduate Student Orientation